If you receive a phone call or letter from Pioneer Credit Recovery, you’ll need to take it very seriously.

 If that lawsuit is successful, Pioneer Credit Recovery can garnish your wages until the debt has been paid in full.

-If there’s any evidence Pioneer Credit Recovery will institute a lawsuit against you, we strongly recommend you get legal counsel.
+If there’s any evidence they will institute a lawsuit against you, we strongly recommend you get legal counsel.

 Your Rights in Dealing with Pioneer Credit Recovery

-Even though Pioneer Credit Recovery represents government agencies, you still have protections under federal law when it comes to collection efforts.
+Even though Pioneer Credit Recovery represents government agencies, you have protections under federal law.

 Those rights come under the Fair Debt Collection Practices Act (FDCPA).